-Between 1993 and 1997, approximately 30,000 men and women between 40 and 75 years were recruited for the European Prospective Investigation into Cancer and Nutrition (EPIC) Norfolk study from a general practitioners' database (26).
-25,639 participants attended a health examination.
+Between 1993 and 1997, approximately 30,000 men and women between 40 and 75 years were recruited for the European Prospective Investigation into Cancer and Nutrition (EPIC) Norfolk study from a general practitioners' database [26].
+The 25,639 participants attended a health examination.
 Diet was assessed by 7DD.
-The first day of the diary was completed as a 24-hour recall (24HDR) with a trained interviewer and the remainder completed during subsequent days.
-Diary data were entered using the in-house dietary assessment software DINER - Data into Nutrients for Epidemiological Research (27); data were checked and calculated using DINERMO (28).
-Health and lifestyle characteristics, including data on smoking, alcohol consumption, social class, family medical history, exercise and reproductive history, were assessed by questionnaire.
-Height and weight measurements were collected following a standardised protocol as part of a health check conducted by trained research nurses.
-Physical activity, representing occupational and leisure activity, was assessed using a validated questionnaire (29).
-Blood pressure was measured by using a non-invasive oscillometric blood pressure monitor (Acutorr; Datascope Medical, Huntingdon, United Kingdom) after the participant had been seated in a comfortable environment for 5 minutes.
+The first day of the diary was completed as a 24-h recall (24HDR) with a trained interviewer and the remainder completed during subsequent days.
+Diary data were entered using the inhouse dietary assessment software DINER-Data into Nutrients for Epidemiological Research [27]; data were checked and calculated using DINERMO [28].
+Health and lifestyle characteristics, including data on smoking, alcohol consumption, social class, family medical history, exercise, and reproductive history, were assessed by questionnaire.
+Height and weight measurements were collected following a standardized protocol as part of a health check conducted by trained research nurses.
+Physical activity, representing occupational and leisure activity, was assessed using a validated questionnaire [29].
+Blood pressure was measured by using a noninvasive oscillometric blood pressure monitor (Acutorr; Datascope Medical, Huntingdon, UK) after the participant had been seated in a comfortable environment for 5 min.
 The arm was horizontal and supported at the level of the mid-sternum; the mean of two readings was used for analysis.
 Acutorr readings were checked against those from sphygmomanometers every 6 months.
 The study was approved by the Norwich District Health Authority Ethics Committee, and all participants gave signed informed consent.

-Non-fasting blood samples were taken by vein puncture at baseline health check and stored in serum tubes.
-Serum levels of total cholesterol were measured on fresh samples with the RA 1000 auto-analyzer (Bayer Diagnostics, Basingstoke, United Kingdom.
-Plasma Vitamin C was measured using a fluorometric assay as described previously (30).
-Baseline data for 25,639 participants (11,607 men; 14,032 women) was available.
-Participants with data processing errors (4 men), incidence date before the start of the study (10 men; 4 women) and missing dietary data (73 men; 62 women) were excluded.
-Furthermore, participants with self-reported energy intake in the bottom (p1) or top (p99) sex-specific percentile (men: 4.6 MJ - 15.3 MJ; women: 3.5 MJ - 11.4 MJ) (230 men; 279 women), missing BMI (20 men; 23 women) and missing endpoint data (systolic blood pressure; 24 men; 36 women) were excluded, resulting in a sample size of 24,885 (11,252 men; 13,633 women; see also Figure 1).
+Nonfasting blood samples were taken by vein puncture at baseline health check and stored in serum tubes.
+Serum levels of total cholesterol were measured on fresh samples with the RA 1000 autoanalyzer (Bayer Diagnostics, Basingstoke, UK).
+Plasma vitamin C was measured using a fluorometric assay as described previously [30].
+Baseline data for 25,639 participants (11,607 men; 14,032 women) were available.
+Participants with data processing errors (4 men), incidence date before the start of the study (10 men; 4 women), and missing dietary data (73 men; 62 women) were excluded.
+Furthermore, participants with self-reported energy intake in the bottom (p1) or top (p99) sex-specific percentile (men, 4.6 MJ-15.3 MJ; women, 3.5 MJ-11.4 MJ) (230 men; 279 women), missing BMI (20 men; 23 women), and missing endpoint data (systolic blood pressure; 24 men; 36 women) were excluded, resulting in a sample size of 24,885 (11,252 men; 13,633 women; see also Fig. 1).